tyler-vs/shortcodes/README.md

 - [`shortcode-column.liquid`](./shortcode-column.liquid)

 Open the __Assets__ folder find the `stylesheet.css.liquid` file and add the [`styles.css`](./styles.css) to the bottom of the file.

+### Styleguide sample

+To see what a sample of each module, create a page in the Shopify admin > change the Rich Text Editor to HTML mode and paste in the contents of the [`sample.html`](./sample.html)